UCL-ARC/museum_of_dreams/README.md

 The staging one is http://museumofdreams.eu-west-2.elasticbeanstalk.com/ and is built from the `development` branch

+The more public versions are https://museumofdreamworlds.org and https://staging.museumofdreamworlds.org

 Development should be done locally and staged to the website.
 At present this is not a production version.

 ## Getting Started